 Does it Matter if a Second Hand Kite has Repairs?

 It's pretty common for kites to get damaged during use, after all they're only light weight canopy material and it's not all that difficult to rip or tear at the end of the day.

 People tend to worry about repairs a lot when buying a used kite, but often it's not that big of a deal.
 Canopy repairs, if they're professionally done, are largely a cosmetic issue and it's very unlikely that your kite will fail in a place where it's already been sewn up, it's probably the strongest part of the kite!

-Bladder repairs are also pretty common, and unfortunately there's not really any way to know if a bladder has been repaired without taking the kite apart to find out which is a time consuming and risky process, especially for the inexperienced.
+Bladder repairs are also pretty common.
+Unfortunately there's not really any way to know if a bladder has been repaired, not without taking the kite apart to find out.
+This is a time consuming and risky process, especially for the inexperienced.

 Bladder repairs do often coincide with a sewn repair on the LE or struts though, so if you can see a professional repair in these areas there's a good chance the bladder has been repaired too.
 Best way to go here is just ask the seller if the bladder has been repaired professionally, replaced, or patched by themselves.

 Not all kites are created equal.
 These days, the vast majority of kites from major manufacturers are quite easy to use and will suit a beginner fine.
 However, they nearly all still make at least 1 high performance C kite for dedicated freestyle riding that isn’t going to be suitable for a beginner at all.
 If a kite is significantly cheaper than other comparable year models, there’s a good chance it’s because it’s a much less popular model.
 This can be because it’s made for a very niche use (high end freestyle/wakestyle, racing etc.) or simply because it was a bit of a dud model that year and nobody really liked it.
 This does happen from time to time.